Jack Osborne: Reception

-Bryan Kirkwood said "I love Jack and Frankie – they're essentially the heart of the show".
-Temporary workplace provider Regus carried out a survey in 2010 and found that Jack Osborne was the third most popular boss from Soaps.
-The character was selected as one of the "top 100 British soap characters" by industry experts for a poll to be run by What's on TV, with readers able to vote for their favourite character to discover "Who is Soap's greatest Legend?"
-In 2003, Jack was nominated as "Best TV Barman" in a poll run by Blackthorn Cider.

-Jack McKenna has been referred to as the "grandfather of Hollyoaks".
+In 2010, Regus, a temporary workplace provider conducted a survey which found that Jack was the third most popular boss from British soap operas.
+The character was selected as one of the "top 100 British soap characters" by industry experts.
+It was for a What's on TV poll titled "Who is Soap's greatest Legend?" and the magazine's readers determined the voting results.
+In 2003, Jack was nominated as "Best TV Barman" in a poll run by alcohol beverage company Blackthorn Cider.
+Kathleen Morgan from Daily Record described him as "an ex-copper who takes no nonsense from his regulars – although most of them seem to be underage".
+Jack McKenna has been referred to as the "grandfather of Hollyoaks" by Pete Price from Liverpool Echo.